Westmoreland County Court Records

 Searching Civil Records Online

-The Prothonotary Public Access website (iJEMS) provides around-the-clock access to civil and family records.
-After accepting the disclaimer, users can search by name and party type.
+The Prothonotary Public Access website (iJEMS) offers around-the-clock access to civil and family records.
+After accepting the disclaimer, search by name and party type.
 Civil docket sheets are also available through the UJS Portal.

 Civil Filing Fees